Chilly mornings and rainfall expected for Stratford

-Central Taranaki residents are in for a bout of cold weather, according to Niwa’s August-October seasonal outlook.
+Palmerston North residents are in for a bout of cold weather, according to Niwa’s August – October seasonal outlook.

-The report states that a cold snap, along with likely frosts is expected for early August in the Central North Island region, which includes Taranaki, Whanganui, Manawatū, Horowhenua and Wellington.
+The report predicts a cold snap and likely frosts for early August in the Central North Island region, which includes Taranaki, Whanganui, Manawatū, Horowhenua and Wellington.

-The colder-than-average start to August is due to a climate driver in the stratosphere, impacting weather patterns during August in the southern hemisphere.
+The colder-than-average start to the month is due to a climate driver in the stratosphere, affecting weather patterns during August in the summer hemisphere.

-Niwa principal scientist of forecasting and media Chris Brandolino said while Stratford could expect a colder start to the month, it would get warmer after the first week.
+Niwa’s principal scientist of forecasting and media, Chris Brandolino, said while Palmerston North can expect a colder start to the month, it will get warmer after the first week.

 “For the next three months, the temperature is expected to be average or above average for that area.”